satran004/aion-gql-webcomponents/readme.md

 ### Use aion-pay component
 A webcomponent to support payment using AION coin.
 A sender account can be accessed by providing private key or AION keystore file.

-Use one of the following way for aion-pay compnent
+If "to" property is mentioned, the payment can only be done to the mentioned address.
+To enable send to any address, don't provide "to" address in the tag.

+Usage:

 1. Default button.
 Pay to a given address
 ```
 <aion-pay to="to_address" gql-url="https://<aion-gql-host>/graphql"></aion-pay>
 ```

-2. To pay to any address, don't provide to props.
+2. To pay to any address, don't provide "to" property.

 ```
 <aion-pay gql-url="https://<aion-gql-host>/graphql"></aion-pay>